 The primary source of its regulations is U.S. Code: Title 49.
-This chapter lists all regulation and laws governing the U.S. trucking industry.
+This chapter lists all regulation and laws governing the U.S. trucking industry, and our Fort Lauderdale lawyers are familiar with each of them.
 These guidelines cover:

 - Hours of Service (HOS).
 This is the provision that regulates how many hours in a given day or week truckers can work.
 Currently, the law allows truck drivers to work 11 hours in a day (with at least one 30-minute rest) and up to 70 hours in a week.